tjujingzong/NLPCC2026-Task8-FIIA/README.md

 ### R1.
 Basic Fields and ID Validity

-If a data item is missing any of the four required fields, or if its `id` is invalid or does not exist in the original dataset, the sample will be judged as invalid.
+If a data item is missing any required field, if its `id` is invalid or does not exist in the original dataset, or if duplicate `id`s are found in the submission file, the sample will be judged as invalid.

 ### R2.
 Predicate Integrity